georgemarsh1809/react-pokedex-app/README.md

+This is a React application which uses the Pokedex API to fetch data and dynamically update the data on the screen.
+The app is also responsive to mobile screen sizes.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.